 When Okoboji became a COVID-19 hotspot, this medical anthropologist conducted research to figure out what happened and why

-Emily Mendenhall is a medical anthropologist originally from a small town in Iowa.
-When that town — Okoboji — became a COVID-19 hotspot, Mendenhall conducted interviews with more than 100 individuals in the area during the summer and fall of 2020.
-That work resulted in a book.
+Emily Mendenhall is a medical anthropologist and is originally from a small town in Iowa.
+When that town — Okoboji — became a COVID-19 hotspot, Mendenhall sprung into action and conducted interviews with more than 100 individuals in the area during the summer and fall of 2020.
+The work resulted in a book.

-On this episode of Talk of Iowa, Mendenhall joins host Charity Nebbe to share what she learned writing Unmasked: COVID, Community and the Case of Okoboji.
+In this encore edition of Talk of Iowa, Mendenhall joins host Charity Nebbe to share what she learned in her book, Unmasked: COVID, Community and the Case of Okoboji.

 - Emily Mendenhall, medical anthropologist, professor, Edmund A. Walsh School of Foreign Service, Georgetown University